kieran-ryan/leabhar-cliste/console.md

 ## Long Option Names

-Always use long option names.
+Reserve shorthand option names for the console - where it is most efficient.
+Always use long names in scripts.
 Shorthand condenses code, but at the detriment of readability and explicitness.

-While shorthand names may be intuitive when written, or to a tool export...
+While shorthand names may be intuitive when written, or to a tool expert...

 ```console
 radon cc -asj .